 For Indian wavy or Indian curly hair, we recommend you wet the hair every morning with water and Protein Leave-in Detangler.
 For Indian straight hair, just combing it is enough.

 To keep your Indian human hair from dryness, please apply olive oil two to three times weekly prior to shampooing.
 Olive oil left on the hair overnight on the ends only is very effective.
 Remember the real Indian hair weave does not have the benefit of your own natural scalp oils, so olive oil will help to replace those necessary oils in the hair shaft.

 Other Problems Of Sew-In Indian hair weaves You May Encounter

 Some hair comes out of the human hair extension easier than others.
 Curly and long hair will commonly shed hair more rapidly than a short hair extension.
 Shedding of hair is considered very normal.
-So you need to buy the best Indian hair from the reliable seller and take good care of it.
+So you need to buy the best Indian hair from a reliable seller and take good care of it.

-The Indian remy hair bundles are sewed in your natural hair, so it maybe slips down.
+The Indian Remy hair bundles are sewn into your natural hair, so it may be slipping down.
 To help avoid this, constantly apply firm pressure on the attachment site, especially after showering.
 This will help the attachment stay firmly attached to the scalp area.